86Box/roms/README.md

 This repository contains all ROMs needed by the [86Box](https://github.com/86Box/86Box) emulator.
 For development versions of 86Box, the recommended way to use this repository is to clone it instead of downloading the tagged releases.

+Note that some ROMs in this repository may be for dev-branched machines and devices, meaning that they will not do anything on regular release builds.
+If you are confused why some device does not appear despite the ROM being present in the set, check that you are using an appropriate build of 86Box before reporting issues.

 ## Contributing ROMs
 Before new ROMs can be accepted in this repository, the code that uses the ROMs needs to be in the upstream 86Box repository.
 Once you've made an 86Box pull request, open a pull request here.
 This applies to removals as well in inverse.